What is Council Tax?

 What does it pay for in Oldham?

 The Oldham Council element of your Council Tax helps to pay for services we provide throughout the borough like:

 - Protecting and supporting older people and vulnerable adults

 - Protecting and supporting children and young people

 - Collecting, recycling and disposing of your rubbish

 - Maintaining roads, pavements and street lighting, and cleaning your streets

 - Looking after your parks and open spaces

-- More than 500 other services including planning, trading standards, elections, cemeteries and births, marriages and deaths
+- Many other services including planning, trading standards, elections, cemeteries and registration of births, marriages and deaths

 Your Council Tax also pays for levies (payments we have to make to other organisations) for services such as public transport and waste disposal.